hyperjump-io/json-schema/README.md

 * The format vocabulary

 ## Backward Compatibility
-The JSV architecture is capable of supporting multiple JSON Schema draft versions at once, but only draft-2019-09 is currently supported.
+The JSC architecture is capable of supporting multiple JSON Schema draft versions at once, but only draft-2019-09 is currently supported.
 I have a fork that supports draft-04, draft-06, and draft-07, but there were some significant changes in draft-2019-09 and I haven't figured out how to integrate the